Georges (song)

 "George (Disco Tango)" is a song, originally released in English in 1977 by German female singer Pat Simon (born 1949) after a 5-year break in her career.

 In the same year it was recorded in French (under the title "Georges") by Sylvie Vartan.
-Her version was included on her 1977 album Georges and was also released as a single in the same year.
+Her version was included on her 1977 album of the same name and was also released as the aforementioned album's second and final single that same year.

 Background and writing

 The original song was written by Thomas Strasser, Pat Simon and Colin Hall.
 It was adapted into French by Pierre Billon and Michel Mallory.